 Add the water to a stock pot with flowers and bring to a medium boil for 20 minutes.
 Strain out the flowers adding the liquid back to the pot and then add the sugar.
 Peel one lemon and the orange adding the rind to the pot and then juice them and add that too.
 Remove from heat when the sugar has dissolved.
 Allow to cool to a lukewarm temperature and then add the yeast on a small piece of toast.
 Cover with a dish cloth and leave on your counter to ferment for two days.
 Skim off any foam and take out the peels.
 Pour into a 1 gallon carboy and add just the peels of the remaining two lemons.
 Cap with an airlock and keep an eye on it the first couple days to make sure it doesn’t leak liquid everywhere.
 Allow to ferment for six months before bottling – be sure the yeast is dead before doing so!

 Medicine: Dandelions are rich in vitamins and nutrients.
 It is one of the best weeds to incorporate into your regular diet.
 It is most well known as a diuretic to help the liver and gallbladder, but it is also popular for cleansing the blood.
 Home brewers love to joke about how drinking Dandelion wine doesn’t count as drinking as the properties of the Dandelion fix any problems the alcohol causes as you drink it.
 Dandelion makes a great detoxifying tonic and eating the fresh greens can actually aid in bone health and growth.
-The leaves are bitter so be sure to mix them with sweeter greens when eating fresh.
+The leaves are bitter so be sure to mix them with sweeter greens when eating fresh or cook them with something tasty like bacon, onions, and a touch of lemon juice.
 To make a tonic tea, harvest the plant whole before it flowers or just the leaves while it’s flowering and steep them in boiled water just as you would a tea.
 Drink daily or just for a short period of time especially before changing your diet.
 Dandelion is also a great flower for honey production as it flowers in the fall as well as the spring allowing bees to have one last mad honey-making dash before winter.
 Dandelions produce a dark rich honey.